Nowadays everyone knows what an App is. It’s a program you download from the App Store to your smart phone, right?

-A Django Application, or short Django App, is Python package that provides a set of features for a Django Project.
+A Django Application, or short Django App, is a Python package that provides a set of features for a Django Project.
+By itself, a Django App (usually) does not run, it is only meant to be used in the context of a Django Project.
 Technically, it has to follow certain conventions and must be listed in the INSTALLED_APPS setting of a Django Project.
-A Django App can be part of a Django Project, or be distributed standalone to be used in multiple Django Projects.
+A Django App can be part of a Django Project, or be distributed as a Python package to be reused in multiple Django Projects.
+In the latter case, it is called a reusable app.
 There are also several Django Applications that are provided as part of Django itself, e.g. django.contrib.admin.
-By itself, a Django App (usually) does not run.

 A Django Site refers to the

 sites framework.
 It allows you to run multiple Web Sites from a single Django installation.
 However, this is a feature of Django that is probably not so commonly used.

 Here are three examples which illustrate different use cases: